ioam/topographica/doc/User_Manual/commandline.rst

 The GUI interface of Topographica provides the most commonly used plots and displays, but it is often useful to be able to manipulate the underlying program objects interactively.
 The Topographica command prompt allows you to do this easily, using the same syntax as in Topographica scripts.
-This section will eventually include detailed information on how to do this, but hopefully the current information will help you get started.
+This section describes the basic `IPython`_-based interactive prompt that is available whenever Topographica starts.
+Topographica also supports the more full-featured `IPython Notebook` interface using a web browser, which supports all of the same commands and also provides interactive visualization facilities similar to those in the GUI (but more flexible).
+See the `Tutorials` for examples of using the notebook interface.

 The command prompt gives you direct access to `Python`_, and so any expression valid for Python can be entered.
 For instance, if your